Home Appliance Maintenance Tips for Longer Lifespan

 • Fridge coils: Dust raises compressor draw from 1.4 A 2.2 A. Like asking Usain Bolt to sprint in mud.

 • Door seals: Test with a bill.
-If you can tug it out too easily, cold leaks.
+If you can tug it out too easily, cold leak.
 That’s like running the AC with windows down.

 • Dishwasher filter: A clogged sump makes pumps gulp current like frat boys with beer.